Rubo3/subbot/README.md

 This software works in parallel, it makes use of all the CPU cores and tries to balance the work load equally between all of them.

-Currently subbot works with .mkv and .ass files only, and uses a slightly modified version of Sheldon Woodward's [pymkv](https://github.com/sheldonkwoodward/pymkv), which supports passing to its objects a custom `mkvmerge` path.
+Currently subbot works with Matroska video (MKV) and Advanced SubStation Alpha (ASS) files only, and uses a slightly modified version of Sheldon Woodward's [pymkv](https://github.com/sheldonkwoodward/pymkv), which adds support for a custom `mkvmerge` binary path.
+Work needs to be done to add proper support for non-Matroska video files.

 ## One more thing